 She paused, “Carolyn, Jesus is turning your mourning into dancing.”
 She didn’t know anything about my grandma passing.

 Sunday, October 14, I arrived early at church to spend some time alone in the prayer chapel.
 As I sunk into a comfy chair, I stared thoughtfully out of the window.
 “Papa, so much is going through my heart right now.
 I really miss my grandma.
-I feel chaotic inside.
+Chaos ensured inside.
 Please bring Your peace to my heart.”

 His answer whispered gently, “The enemy has hit you hardest with rejection in the areas that are the most important, where you are most vulnerable.
 That’s why he’s hit you most with rejection from your church family, because he wants to get rid of you and your sisters.
 Your unity has made him afraid.
 This is because of how valued you each are, how valuable the unity you share is.
 My love destroys the rejection, for you are deeply loved and highly valued by me.
 I will vindicate you.”